gklyne/annalist/documents/openid-connect-setup.md

 Currently, Annalist has been tested with identity services provided by Google, but should work with other identity providers.
 The instructions below are for setting up with Google.
 Some of the steps for other providers will almost certainly be different, but should follow a similar pattern.

+In the following, the domain `annalist.example.net` will need to be replaced with the domain being used for the Annalist system being configured.

 In outline, the steps are:

 1. Install Annalist.
 This is covered in [Installing and setting up Annalist](installing-annalist.md).

-2. Register the installed Annalist service with the identity provider (Google).
+2. Register the installed Annalist service with the identity provider.

 3. Create a local "client secrets" file containing application authentication protocol details provided by the registration process.